-Sandy is thrilled to share her travel and lifestyle experience with online sites and print media—Golden Living, Grand Magazine, Destinations, Canadian Jewish News, Canadian Jewish Life Magazine, Real Food Traveler, Fareportal’s Miles Away Travel Blog and One Travel: Going Places, We Said Go Travel, Mom It Forward, Boulder Jewish News, Smart Healthy Women, and Family Circle—Momster.
+Sandy is thrilled to share her travel and lifestyle experience with online sites and print media—Golden Living, Grand Magazine, Hemispheres, Traveler Confidential, Colorado Parent, Granite Media’s: Far & Wide, Destinations, Canadian Jewish News, Canadian Jewish Life Magazine, Real Food Traveler, Fareportal’s: Miles Away Travel Blog and One Travel: Going Places, We Said Go Travel, Mom It Forward, Boulder Jewish News, Smart Healthy Women, and Family Circle—Momster.

-Sandy is the content coordinator for the monthly magazine—Golden Living.
+As the content coordinator for the monthly magazine—Golden Living—Sandy contributes monthly family feature stories, business stories, and travel stories with pictures.
 This Best Version Media magazine is mailed to Golden, Colorado, residents.
 It’s not available online.
-In addition to the monthly feature stories, Sandy contributes travel stories with pictures and education articles.

-Sandy also hosts a website that showcases her award winning travel memoir, May This Be the Best Year of Your Life: www.sandrabornstein.com.
-The blog associated with this website has hundreds of postings.
+Another website showcases her award-winning travel memoir, May This Be the Best Year of Your Life: www.sandrabornstein.com and also has a blog with hundreds of postings.

 Long before they were married, Ira took a photography class.
 From that point forward, he honed his photography skills.
 For decades, Ira was the Bornstein family’s unofficial photographer.

 As technology has advanced, Ira has kept pace.
 He’s comfortable on city streets, the countryside or on ski slopes.
 While Sandy is busy writing down her observations, asking questions, and taking notes, Ira is shooting away.